Nemo64/marco-zone/_posts/2020-04-04-docker-uses-over-100-percent-cpu.md

 So apparently you need to keep an eye out for it and when it happens, just pause the interface indefinitely until MacOS crashes again.

+## Edits

+- 2020-04-06: Use commands that you can simply copy&paste instead of having to search the process id.